nhindman/likes_me/README.md

 * Best photos selected based on
   * number of likes
     * 1 min
-  * number of other people in the photo
+  * number of people tagged in the photo
-    * 4 max
+    * 3 max
 * Photos can be sorted by
   * total likes
   * likes by females only